cjungmann/scrape/README.md

 sudo apt-get install python-libxml2 python-libxslt1
 ~~~

+### Why Not Directly Read the HTML File From the Internet?

+The basic idea is to use an XSL stylesheet to extract the desired content
+from the web page.
+Generally, the downloaded HTML file must be studied
+to see how the data is configured in order to design the stylesheet.
+Because
+of this necessary step, the program reads an HTML file rather than directly
+downloading it from the internet.

 #### Documentation for libxml2.py

 There is extensive documentation for the C interfaces to `libxml2`